UAF 570 Introduction to Urban Studies (3 Credits)

 UAF 616 Executive Management and Leadership (3 Credits)

-This course explores the appropriate roles of urban 171 executives and administrators in determining and realizing democratic goals and in fostering the values of responsible societies.
-Consideration will be given to executive managerial objectives, functions, means toward ends, organization and resources in achieving program objectives, the exercise of leadership, decision-making, motivation, and management of conflict.
-Comparisons are drawn among administrative roles at different levels and in varying national cultural environments
+This course explores the appropriate roles of urban executives and administrators in determining and realizing democratic goals and in fostering the values of responsible societies.
+Consideration will be given to executive managerial objectives, functions, means toward ends, organization and resources in achieving program objectives, the exercise of leadership, decision making, motivation, and management of conflict.
+Comparisons are drawn among administrative roles at different levels and in varying cultural environments.

-UAF 620 Housing and Redevelopment Policy in Urban Change (3 Credits)
+UAF 620 Housing and Redevelopment Policy (3 Credits)

 This course involves a comparative review of housing legislation, urban renewal, and related community development among selected nations.
 Policy and program development is analyzed to identify the bases of public support.
 Particular attention is given to the social, economic, and political forces directed toward the amelioration of urban ills.
 Urban administrators are viewed as both initiators and implementers of public policy, in addition to being advocates and initiators of new policies and programs.

-UAF 690 Advanced Seminar: Urban Policy Analysis and Program Development (3 Credits)
+UAF 690 Urban Policy Analysis/Program Dev (3 Credits)

 UAF 693 Urban Community Field Placement (3 Credits)